bitshifter/bitshifter.github.io/_drafts/mathbench-build-timings.md

 features.
 Most are oriented towards game development with the exception of `nalgebra` which has much broader design goals and supports many more features than `glam`. `glam` is about 8.5K lines of Rust, `nalgebra` is more like 40K.

 Feature wise `glam` is much closer to `cgmath` but without `generics`.
-Aside from the use of generics one big different between `glam` and `cgmath` and indeed most of the other crates is what is included by default.
-The most recent release of `cgmath` on crates.io has `approx`, `num-traits` and `rand` are non optional dependencies.
+Aside from the use of generics one big difference between `glam` and `cgmath` and indeed most of the other crates is what is included by default.
+The most recent release of `cgmath` on crates.io has non-optional dependencies on `approx`, `num-traits` and `rand`.
 I noticed on `master` that `rand` is now optional, but there hasn't been a release made in a while.

 Dependencies aside the self time for `cgmath` is 3.0 seconds, which is close to similar libraries like `euclid` and `pathfinder_geometry`.

-# Default dependencies
+# Default features

-In addition to making most `glam` dependencies optional I also made all optional features opt-in rather than opt.
+In addition to making most `glam` dependencies optional I also made all optional features opt-in rather than opt-out.
 That is `glam` optional dependencies are not enabled by default.
-That is part of why `glam`'s build time is lower than the others, by default it doesn't pull any other crates in. `glam` does has have support for `serde`, `mint` and `rand` but you have to enable those features if you want to use them.
+That is part of why `glam`'s build time is lower than the others, by default its only dependency is `cfg-if`. `glam` does has have support for `serde`, `mint` and `rand` but you have to enable those features if you want to use them.

 `vek` stands out as taking a significant amount of time compared to the others.
 One thing to note though is the self time at 10.7 seconds is a lot less than 16.5 seconds of `nalgebra`, a large portion of the time building `vek` is dependencies, mostly `serde` and `serde_derive`.

-# Building with no default dependencies
+# No default features surprises

-In fairness I should be building all these crates with `default-features = false` you might argue.
+You could argue that for a fair comparison I should be building all these crates with `default-features = false`.
 That is true and `buildbench` does support this, but unfortunately with some crates one does not simply disable default features.
-A lot of libraries that support `no_std` do so by making `std` support a default feature which is then disabled with `default-features = false`.
+Many libraries that support `no_std` do so by making `std` support a default feature which is then disabled using `default-features = false`.
 Because of this building with `default-features = false` can give surprising results.

-When I first wrote `mathbench` I did disable default features for all the math libraries to try improve my build times.
+Early versions of `mathbench` did disable default features for all the math libraries to try improve my build times.
 A couple of issues arose from this decision.

 For one, `nalgebra` was getting really poor results for some benchmarks in a way that didn't make much sense.
 The dot product benchmark was similar to other libraries but vector length was really slow, the only difference between those is a square root.
 Fortunately some members of the Rust Community Discord prompted the author of `nalgebra` to investigate the issue and submitted a PR.
 The problem was that disabling defaults effectively put `nalgebra` in `no_std` mode.
 In this mode it changed the way math libraries were linked which meant calls to functions like `sqrt` or `sin` were no longer inlined, which has a big performance impact.
 I also had an issue raised to benchmark with default features enabled as that's what most people will use so between these two things I started building all libraries with default features enabled.

 The `nalgebra` `no_std` thing was quite surprising and if I wasn't writing benchmarks I don't think I would have noticed that there was something strange